 Knowing the time it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
 MoDOT's response to winter events provides good customer service for the traveling public while keeping costs as low as possible.
 These efforts result in reduced traffic delays due to winter events and, more importantly, safer travel during these events.
 In recent years, MoDOT has been more aggressive in messaging the public urging them to travel only if necessary during winter events.
 This messaging is in the form of social media pushes and media releases.
-During the ongoing pandemic, millions of people have the ability for working remotely.
-This, along with MoDOT's response, resulted in no major traffic impacts for the 2020-2021 winter and a substantial amount of positive public feedback.

-The 2020-2021 winter season started off very mild through the end of calendar year 2020; however, 2021 proved to be challenging starting on New Year's Eve.
-February had record low temperatures with multiple extended winter events spanning many operational periods.
-Several best management practices were developed and implemented to assure that employees were safe from the COVID-19 virus.
-MoDOT's time for meeting objectives for continuous operation routes was 4.4 hours and 5.5 hours for non-continuous routes.
+The 2021-2022 winter season started off very mild through the end of calendar year 2021.
+Only two events occurred between December 19th and the end of the year.
+These events were relatively mild and the times to meet objectives as well as costs reflect this.
+Several best management practices are continuing to be implemented to assure that employees are safe from the COVID-19 virus.
+MoDOT's time for meeting objectives for continuous operations routes was 2.6 hours and 1.6 hours for non-continuous routes.

-On average, winter operations cost about \$43 million per year.
-MoDOT expended \$56.3 million for the 2020-2021 winter season.
+On average, winter operations cost about \$51 million per year.
+MoDOT expended \$2.9 million through Dec.
+31, 2021 for the 2021-2022 winter season.